Before you begin, you need a few things set up in your environment:

 - When prompted, enter your app's bundle ID.
 It's important to enter the bundle ID your app is using; this can only be set when you add an app to your Firebase project.

-- At the end, you'll download a
+- During the process, you'll download a

 GoogleService-Info.plistfile.
 You can download this file again at any time.